Javi Marroquin Takes Isaac And Lincoln On A Family Vacation

 To see more of Javi Marroquin, his family, and his co-stars, including Kailyn Lowry, Leah Messer, Chelsea Houska, Jenelle Evans, and Briana DeJesus, tune into new episodes of Teen Mom 2 Season 8 on Monday nights at 9 p.m. on MTV.

-[Featured Image by JMA/STAR MAX/IPx]
+[Featured Image by JMA/STAR MAX/IPx/AP Photo]